wulff/drh_dk/sites/all/modules/contrib/nodereference_explorer/README.txt

 Nodereference Explorer README
 ---------------------------------------

-The Nodereference Explorer (NRE) provides a selection dialog for creating referencing between nodes.
-Content authors can link arbitrary content type instances, e. g. pages, stories, news, images etc., with each other.
+The Nodereference Explorer (NRE) provides a selection dialog for creating references between nodes.
+Editors can link arbitrary content type instances, e. g. pages, stories, news, images etc., with each other.
 Typical use-cases are for instance:

     * Reuse of assets, such as images, audio and video clips for display on other pages